talex-tnt/space-invaders-game-assignment/README.md

   Set yourself a week (~20 hours) to work on this assignment as you would work on some task given to you in a working environment.

-  Add as many files as you need to the folder [`space-invaders\SpaceInvaders\code\source`](https://github.com/talex-tnt/space-invaders-game-assignment/tree/master/SpaceInvaders/code/source).
+  Add as many files as you need inside the folder [`space-invaders\SpaceInvaders\code\source\`](https://github.com/talex-tnt/space-invaders-game-assignment/tree/master/SpaceInvaders/code/source).

   Please do not touch any another file.